srieger1/gns3-proxy/README.md

 - **backend_port** TCP port the backend servers listen on (default: 3080, standard GNS3 server port)
 - **default_server** Default server backend to use if no individual mapping for the user was found.
 Can be omitted to use explicit mapping (default: gns3-1)
 - **backlog** Backlog of the proxy.
 Increase to allow the processing of more concurrent requests (default: 1000)
 - **server-recvbuf-size** Server receive buffer size (TCP socket) of the proxy in bytes.
-Increase this value for better performance of large responses from backend servers (default: 8192, recommended for production: 1048576)
+Increase this value for better performance of large responses from backend servers (default: 65536, recommended for production: 1048576)
 - **client-recvbuf-size** Client receive buffer size (TCP socket) of the proxy in bytes.
-Increase this value for better performance of large requests from clients (default: 8192, recommended for production: 1048576)
+Increase this value for better performance of large requests from clients (default: 65536, recommended for production: 1048576)
 - **open-file-limit** Maximum number of parallel open files (socket fds) of the proxy (default: 1024)
-- **inactivity-timeout** Log level.
-Increase to DEBUG for debugging output. (default: 300)
+- **inactivity-timeout** Timeout for inactive connections through the proxy.
+E.g., relevant for web terminal connections passing through the proxy that will be closed after this timeout if inactive. (default: 300)

 The `[servers]` section contains the defined backend servers (server_name=ip_address), e.g.: